Frequently asked questions

 If you’re new to SafeStack Academy, you probably have some questions.
 Here are answers to the more common ones.

 We created SafeStack Academy because we believe everyone has the right to do what matters to them safely and securely, and we want to make cyber security and privacy skills a superpower anyone can have, whatever their role or organisation size.

-Our training is flexible, budget friendly, and engaging.
+Our training is flexible, people-focused, and created by industry experts.
 It’s easy to roll out to everyone who needs it, and because it’s ongoing, learners can maintain momentum and keep their skills and knowledge sharp as the online environment changes.
 We don’t have minimum seat requirements, so you can get started whenever you’re ready.

 This helps your organisation in a couple of key ways.

 Cyber security has an impact on every organisation, big or small — and security awareness education doesn’t need to be out of reach just because you don’t have a dedicated security or learning and development team.

 This programme makes it easy for smaller organisations to build their cyber security knowledge and skills, and the bite-sized courses — between 5 and 12 minutes long — are short enough that your team can fit them around whatever else they need to do, no sweat.

 We release new courses regularly, so you can be sure everyone is up to speed on current cyber security issues like ransomware and invoice fraud.

 Understanding privacy is essential for every organisation that deals with or employs people.
 Getting privacy right is a compliance obligation and a way of building trust and a foundation for exceptional customer service.